 There are 2 more particle systems in the foreground - positioned in the 2 bottom corners of the screen.

-Select emitterA_foreground and go to the Inspector panel.
+Select emitterA_foreground and go to the Inspector.
 Under Transformations, adjust its Position.
-Set the X, Y and Z values to 5, -24 and 3.
+Set the X, Y and Z values to 0.05, -0.24 and 0.

 Under Emitter, change:

 Finally, check the box next to Force and adjust the X and Y values to 0.004, 0.003.
-Leave the X value as 0.
+Leave the Z value as 0.

 We've made slightly different adjustments to this particle system, to add interest to the effect.